EASTBOURNE ARTISTS OPEN HOUSES

 Ceramics

-Painting & sculpture
+Painting & wood sculpture

 Rachel is an artist who originally hails from the Derbyshire Dales, born in Bakewell and now castaway south on the farthest edge of England.
 She swapped the Peak District National Park for the South Downs and now lives in Eastbourne.
 These two beautiful parts of the world play a huge part in Rachel's work as an artist.